Personal profile

 Alison's research focuses on social justice and has been published in leading international and Australian journals.
 Her sixth book, which focuses on the criminalisation of young people in Out-of-Home Care, was published by Routledge in 2022.
 She is currently a CI on an ARC Discovery Project examining 'Crimmigration' in Australia.

-Alison is on the Executive of the Australasian Law Academics Association (ALAA) and has served on the Executive of the Council of Australian Law Deans (2018-2020).
-Alison also contributes to the CALD Working Party on First People's Partnership.
+Alison served on the Executive of the Australasian Law Academics Association (ALAA), as Treasurer (2019-2021) and Deputy Chair (2023-2024) and has served on the Executive of the Council of Australian Law Deans (2018-2020).
+Alison also contributed to the CALD Working Party on First People's Partnership (2018-2022).

 Alison has developed an emerging research program with CSU Indigenous Academic Fellow, Annette Gainsford, on the incoporation of Indigenous perspectives in law and criminology curriculum.
 Alison founded Charles Sturt University's law program and the Centre for Law and Justice prior to coming to the University of Canberra.
 Alison was Head of the Canberra Law School from 2020 to early 2023.